 Swede Savage and Dan Gurney raced identical factory-sponsored AAR (All American Racers) ‘Cudas in the 1970 Trans-Am Series.
 The cars qualified for three pole positions but did not win any Trans-Am races; the highest finish was 2nd at Road America.
 A street version of the AAR ‘Cuda was produced, powered by the 340 cu in 5.6 L “six pack” three two-barrel carburetors engine.

-Gorgeous Original Survivor 1970 Plymouth AAR Cuda 2 Door Hardtop.
-Fitted to this car; a 340 cu in “six pack” 290HP V8 with a factory A-727 TorqueFlite Automatic Transmission.
+Gorgeous Example 1970 Plymouth AAR Cuda 2 Door Hardtop.
+Powered by a 340 cu in “six pack” 290HP V8 AAR engine with serial number 0B283690.
+The correct cowl number, rad support, and tag are present.
+Vehicle is fitted with a factory A-727 TorqueFlite Automatic Transmission.
 Also fitted with Pwr. brakes and 15″ Rally Wheels with Goodyear Eagle ST Tires.
 The exterior is an eye catching Plum Crazy, with a fiberglass Flat Black Hood, rear Spoiler and all the correct decals and emblems.
-The original black vinyl Interior also shows really well.
+The black vinyl Interior also shows really well.
 Solid example, great investment value.
 A True American Muscle Car!

 Re-Discover Your Youth with This Appreciating American Classic!